British-Iranian woman ends 5-year sentence, but not free yet - WTMJ

 As for Zaghari-Ratcliffe, exactly what will happen next weekend in court remains uncertain.
 Her family and supporters fear the worst.

 “We don’t know how to interpret being summoned … Is it that they’re just going to finish off all the paperwork and release her and give her passport back?
-Or Is it that they are going to whack her with that second sentence?”
-Richard Ratcliffe’s sister, Rebecca Ratcliffe, told U.K’s Sky News.
+Or Is it that they are going to whack her with that second sentence?” her sister-in-law Rebecca Ratcliffe told U.K’s Sky News.

 The uncertainty means “there are a few more sleepless nights ahead of us,” she added.